Related ToolsDocument360GuruSliteConfluenceNotionBloomfireFreshdesk

 BloomfireNoneEnterprise onlyN/A

-Winner for Free Tier: Confluence offers the most capable free option for small teams (up to 10 users).
-Unlimited pages with 2GB storage works for most early-stage teams, though you’ll miss AI features until upgrading to Premium.
+Winner for Free Tier: Confluence offers the most capable free option for small teams (up to 10 users), though AI features require a Premium upgrade.
+Runner-up: the Notion free tier is excellent for solo founders and consultants, but limited for teams.

 PlatformBest ForBudget